 Method 2: Remove the shortcut arrows using the Registry Editor

-Press the Windows Logo key and R at the same time to open a Run
+Press the Windows Logo key and the ‘R’ key simultaneously to open the Run dialog box.

 Name the new String Value 29 and press the Enter

 Double click on the new String Value named 29 to modify it.

 Paste %windir%\System32\shell32.dll,-50 into the Value Data bar and click on OK.

 Restart your computer, and once it boots up, those annoying white boxes will have disappeared.